 It is possible to advertise badges in Open Badge Passport by clicking the Advertise in Passport link.
 More detailed instructions regarding advertising will be given in the pop-up window that opens after clicking.
 Organisations will gain more visibility for their badges among badge earners by advertising them.

-The creator can compose the email message or upload a ready-made email message template: Pick an email template.
-Using templates creates unity in the issuing process of the organisation and also saves time from the creator and issuer of the badge.
-Messages are usually very similar to each other although the badges might be very different.
+The creator can compose the e-mail message, or upload a ready-made e-mail message template: Pick an e-mail template.
+Using templates creates unity in the issuing process of the organisation, and also saves time for the creator and issuer of the badge.
+Messages are usually very similar to each other, although the badges might be very different.

 The creator can save the message as a template for further use by clicking the Save as template link.